IT-Administrators/lexpproh/README.md

 ```
 As you can see a string is following the above defined rules for **STRINGS** and **IDENTIFIERS**.

-Because a **STRING** is definied as a word inside single/doubles quotes the tokens for the same string could also be:
+Because a **STRING** is definied as a word inside single/doubles quotes, the tokens for the same string could also be:

 ```cpp
 1) DOUBLE_QUOTES (")